ikeadrift/jankyscroll/README.md

 ### [<span class="octicon octicon-link"></span>](#jankyscroll-20)jankyscroll **2.0**

-In order to surface powerful emergent janking patterns, we've made changes in the version jump to jankyscroll 2.0.
+In order to surface _powerful emergent janking patterns_, we've made some changes in our version jump to jankyscroll 2.0.
 We've added a third argument, `jank_method`, specifying a specific method of janking.
-Here are three provided options:
+Here are three provided stock options:

 * `"scroll"` (default) - The classic flavor of jank "enjoyed" by web users all around the globe.
-* `"offset"` - I don't actually remember what this one does, and I'm not about to go find out.
+* `"offset"` - I don't actually remember what this one does.
+Sorry.
 * `"hardcore"` - This option is for _hardcore_ jank junkies only.
 Be warned, this will jank each element separately.

+Exmaple useage:

     jankyscroll(400, 250, "hardcore");